Xunnamius/cli-utils/docs/src/type-aliases/ExecutionContext.md

 will simply swallow errors and do other weird stuff.

 Instead of trying to deal with all that, we'll just handle it ourselves.

+This property is also leveraged by `makeRunner`'s `errorHandlingBehavior` option.

 ##### Default